Wil Myers Player Props: Reds vs. Pirates

-After batting .256 with a double, two home runs, a walk and eight RBI in his past 10 games, Wil Myers and the Cincinnati Reds face the Pittsburgh Pirates (who will hand the ball to Mitch Keller) at 6:35 PM ET on Friday.
+After hitting .205 with a double, two home runs, a walk and eight RBI in his past 10 games, Wil Myers and the Cincinnati Reds face the Pittsburgh Pirates (who will start Rich Hill) at 6:35 PM ET on Saturday.

-In his last game he had a hitless performance (0-for-4) against the Pirates.
+In his most recent game he had a hitless performance (0-for-4) against the Pirates.

 Wil Myers Game Info & Props vs. the Pirates